Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 I would then go along with the installer, making sure that I set a root password that I saved.
 Afterwards, I confirmed the install and the installation progress went along:
 ![image](https://user-images.githubusercontent.com/71083461/213763029-66306a6b-26a4-46fc-8e59-c62148575249.png)

-Once the process is finished, I would then press enter and wait for it to reboot.
+Once the process is finished, I would then press Enter and wait for it to reboot.

 Once it rebooted, I used F2 to login, and used my root password at the login screen.
 Then using F2 again and was met with this screen:
 ![image](https://user-images.githubusercontent.com/71083461/213763088-e7502a7b-4cd0-4f68-bffb-c58eb1042f72.png)